PeterD23/Valheim.XPTweaks/README.md

 A mod for Valheim that does two things:

 # Fishing Catch XP
-Reduces struggling stamina cost of fish by 33%, as well as award XP if a fish is caught (reeled in fully)
+Award XP if a fish is caught (reeled in fully)

 If a fish is caught, the catch notification will now append the XP gain in brackets e.g "Perch Caught (1 XP)"